agentpayme/working-example/README.md

 This is a complete working example of a remote MCP server that provides weather data and integrates with AgentPay for usage-based billing.
 It demonstrates how to:

 1. Create a remote MCP server using Starlette
+2. Use middleware for API key management
-2. Integrate with AgentPay for API key validation and usage-based billing
+3. Integrate with AgentPay for API key validation and usage-based billing
-3. Implement MCP tools with proper error handling
+4. Implement MCP tools with proper error handling

-4. Use middleware for API key management
+This working example pairs with the [Working Example Walkthrough](https://docs.agentpay.me/mcp-server-developers/examples/working-example-python) from the AgentPay documentation.

 ## Prerequisites

 * Python 3.10 or higher
-* An AgentPay account and Service Token (see [AgentPay documentation](https://docs.agentpay.me))
+* An AgentPay account and Service Token (see [Registering Your MCP Server]([https://docs.agentpay.me](https://docs.agentpay.me/mcp-server-developers/platform/server-registration)))
 * Basic understanding of MCP (from the [official tutorial](https://modelcontextprotocol.io/quickstart/server))

 ## Setup